Microsoft Defender for Identity

 -d "grant_type=client_credentials&scope=openid&client_id={client_id}&client_secret={client_secret}"

-Playbook fails at B2B onboarding step with HTTP 406.
+Playbook Fails at B2B Onboarding Step with HTTP 406

 The api-version: 1.0 header is missing from the HTTP action in the Logic App.

-Three possible causes: session webhooks are not configured in Omni for the correct Flow or Workflow; the webhook auth secret is missing or incorrectly configured; or the webhook is configured at the wrong level (session webhooks are scoped to individual Flows or Workflows, not globally).
+• The webhook is configured at the wrong level (session webhooks are scoped to individual Flows or Workflows, not globally).

-Webhook receiver fires but Sentinel update fails with HTTP 403.
+Webhook Receiver Fires but Sentinel Update Fails with HTTP 403

 The managed identity does not have the Microsoft Sentinel Responder role, or the role assignment has not yet propagated.
 Wait up to 10 minutes and retry.